The Trade Desk brings AI to adtech to optimize online media buys

-AI continues to work its way into all aspects of marketing, advertising, and the myriad technologies that help us attract new clients.
+AI continues to work its way into all aspects of marketing, advertising, and the myriad technologies that help attract new clients.
 When it comes to working out trends, figuring out the best time to react, and conducting repeatable tasks, artificial intelligence trumps humans every time.

 A company that manages display, social, mobile, and video advertising campaigns, the Trade Desk has today announced its new AI-powered tools to optimize online media buys.

-The suite includes three new devices: forecasting product Koa, a set of media planning tools dubbed the Trade Desk Planner, and a something called Megagon.
+The suite includes three new features: forecasting product Koa, a set of media planning tools dubbed the Trade Desk Planner, and something called Megagon.
 While the latter sounds like Godzilla’s latest foe, it is actually a real-time optimization platform.

 “With the Trade Desk Planner, we’re bringing the data we have from trading and execution to enrich the planning and strategy process,” Trade Desk CTO and cofounder Dave Pickles told me.
 “This ultimately benefits the brands, because they are getting a data-driven media plan that’s already optimized.
 There’s no wasted ‘learn budget’ to test and tweak performance.
 Today, a brand could spend significant budget to figure out what’s working.
 Now, they can use AI to model their plan before spending a single dollar on the market.
 This is especially impactful when planning for new channels, like audio and connected TV, where there are fewer traditional planning tools available.”

-So how do these work in unison?
+So how do these work together?

 Koa works with data from 9 million queries per second, determining patterns in that data to work out how media buyers can perform more efficiently.
 The Trade Desk Planner gathers insights from large sets of data to help advertisers and marketers plan their strategy.
 And Megagon turns everything into real recommendations that the company claims will help buyers save time through real-time decisions.